Montreal News | Local Breaking | CTV News Montreal

 Crown questions Ugo Fredette's credibility during murder trial closing arguments

-Ugo Fredette is charged with killing his spouse, Veronique Barbe, and 71-year-old Yvon Lacasse
+Ugo Fredette has been convicted of murder after killing his spouse, Veronique Barbe, and 71-year-old Yvon Lacasse

 Ugo Fredette killed Veronique Barbe because he couldn’t accept that they were separated, the Crown prosecutor argued during closing arguments of Fredette’s murder trial on Friday.